 I think back to my adventures last summer while I was taking online summer classes to finish up my graduation requirements.
 Bored out of my mind, and deciding that I could work on my online classes anywhere that I had Internet, I spontaneously took off out west.
 I had never really appreciated the diversity of the United States, from the towering cities to stunning untouched nature, until my road trip.

 I always felt like you weren’t really traveling unless you left the country, which was an awful mindset that I had, and admittedly a lot of my peers shared.
 I couldn’t have been more wrong as I never felt as wild and free (America, am I right) as when I was trekking through the Rockies or slithering my way through the Narrows of Zion.

 Clear out four or five days off your schedule, grab a friend or two, and fill up your gas tank.
+Make sure you’ve got everything on your National Park packing list.
 You’re going on a road trip.

 5. Zion National Park: Angel’s Landing

 Let’s start off with my favorite.
 Surprisingly, Zion was not really on my list or even on my radar when I took off on my road trip.
 I honestly thought Utah was probably going to be pretty lame, so if it weren’t for a friend who had a cabin in the area, I probably would not have made it to Zion.